devcode1981/File-Provider-Storage/doc/prepare.md

 sudo npm install -g phantomjs
 ```

-Manual fixes required on OpenSUSE LEAP to work around a gem install failure that aborts the gdk install.
-Apply bundle config option, and if you already ran gdk install and you need to resume it, gdk reconfigure can be helpful.
-If you haven't run gdk install yet you don't need gdk reconfigure:
+The following `bundle config` options are recommended befre you run `gdk install` in order to avoid problems with the embedded libraries inside nokogiri:

 ```
+cd gitlab
-bundle config build.nokogiri "--use-system-libraries" gdk reconfigure
+bundle config build.nokogiri "--use-system-libraries" --global cd .. gdk install
 ```

 Manual fix required on OpenSUSE LEAP to place redis-server in the path for non-root users: